 Do you have bad breath, bleeding gums, or loose teeth?
 If so, you may have periodontal disease.

 Periodontal disease (gum disease) affects one out of every two American adults aged 30 and over.
-It is a bacterial infection that attacks the bone and gum tissue that surround your teeth.
+It is a bacterial infection that attacks the bone and gum tissue that surrounds your teeth.
 Without early treatment, gum disease can eventually lead to tooth loss as well as other serious health problems.

 One of the big problems with periodontal disease is that it doesn’t just affect your teeth and gums.
 Whatever is happening in your mouth also affects the rest of your body.
 This can lead to problems like heart disease, diabetes, osteoporosis, and other diseases.